danvolchek/door-unlocker/readme.md

  - The door holes fit around the door knob and lock knob, aligning the assembly in the proper spot.
  - The magnet pockets hold magnets that keep the assembly firmly attached to the door.
  - The motor holder holds the servo in the right spot.
- - The arduino pegs hold the arduino in the right spot.
+ - The Arduino pegs hold the Arduino in the right spot.
  - The battery holder holds the battery.
 Note that this may need to be shifted/angled in order to fit based on the size of your USB cable.
  - The gears that attach to the motor and door lock.